-This paper examines individual response patterns in (mostly) 0-10 scales used to measure self-reported a) satisfaction with "life as a whole" and with selected life-domains b) levels of "happiness", "anxiety" and other constructs linked to Social Well Being (SWB).
-It specifically examines variables from the Unrestricted Access Teaching Data Set derived from the April 2011 wave of the ONS Opinions Survey, Well-Being Module, April - August 2011, prepared by the Cathie Marsh Institute for Social Research and distributed by the UKDS, Essex University).
+This paper examines individual response patterns in (mostly) 0-10 scales used to measure:

+a) self-reported satisfaction with "life as a whole" and with selected life-domains b) self-reported levels of "happiness", "anxiety" and other constructs linked to Social Well Being (SWB).
+It specifically examines variables from the University) derived from the April wave of the ONS Opinions Survey, Well-Being Module, April - August 2011 prepared by the Cathie Marsh Institute for Social Research and distributed by UK DS, Essex University).